UrjitaSwar/Disney-Data-set-creation/README.md

 https://en.wikipedia.org/wiki/List_of_Walt_Disney_Pictures_films

+The following has been done in this project: -
 - Web scraping using BeautifulSoup library.
 - Cleaning data with Pandas library.
 - Testing code with Pytest to ensure proper money conversions.